stylify/web/content/docs/profiler/creating-extension.md

 navigationTitle: "Creating extension"

+title: "Creating extension"
-title: "Learn how to create an extension for the stylify/profiler."
+description: "Learn how to create an extension for the stylify/profiler."
 ---

 You can easily extend profiler by creating your own extension.